- Search The Registry

 Edwin M. Stanton

 *Edwin McMasters Stanton was born on this date in 1814.
 He was a white-American lawyer and politician.

 The first of David and Lucy Stanton's four children, Edwin McMasters, was born to them in Steubenville, Ohio.
-Edwin's early formal education consisted of a private school and a seminary behind Stanton's residence, called "Old Academy".
+Edwin's early formal education consisted of a private school and a seminary behind Stanton's residence called "Old Academy."
 When he was ten, he was transferred to a school taught by a Presbyterian minister.
 It was also at ten that Edwin experienced his first asthma attack, an illness that would haunt him for life, sometimes to the point of convulsion.
-His asthma assured him that he would be unable to partake in highly physical activities, so he found interest in books and poetry.
+His asthma assured him he could not partake in highly physical activities, so he found interest in books and poetry.

 He attended Methodist church services and Sunday school regularly.
-At the age of thirteen, Stanton becomes a full member of the Methodist church.
+At thirteen, Stanton became a full member of the Methodist church.
 His father’s medical practice afforded his family a decent living.
 When David Stanton suddenly died in December 1827 at his residence, Edwin and his family were left destitute.
-Edwin's mother opened a store in the front room of their residence, selling the medical supplies her husband left her, along with books, stationery and groceries.
+Edwin's mother opened a store in the front room of their residence, selling the medical supplies her husband left her, along with books, stationery, and groceries.
 The youthful Edwin was removed from school and worked at the store of a local bookseller.
 Stanton began his college studies at the Episcopal Church-affiliated Kenyon College in 1831.